Have you ever struggled to choose a suitable farewell gift for a friend or friends moving away?

 Thus, on the 12th January, just one day after we signed the contract to buy a house in Rockhampton, we signed a contract to sell our Bundaberg home.
 When we explained our circumstances, the purchasers agreed to make the completion date for this contract the 23rd January.
 They were cash buyers, but their funds were conditional on the sale of their Canberra property, which was due for completion on the 23rd January!
 It was all very exciting, in fact remarkable, but tenuous.
 We prayed much.

-The end result?
 The sale of our Bundaberg house settled on the 23rd January 1984; the purchase of our new house in Rockhampton settled the next day, on 24th January 1984.
 And we did not need bridging finance from the bank!

 We could not believe how all of this played out.
 God had heard our prayers!
 Truly, we witnessed a miracle.
 Each of the agents we dealt with (in Rockhampton and in Bundaberg) testified to this.
-The timing was just amazing; the set of circumstances was extraordinary.
+The timing was just amazing; the set of circumstances extraordinary.
 After months of waiting, God had blessed us abundantly more than we could have ever imagined.
 Despite my overwhelming elation, relief and thankfulness, I knew that I had failed the test.

-God wants us to rely on Him, to trust Him, to acknowledge our absolute dependence on Him.
+God wants us to rely on Him, trust Him, acknowledge our absolute dependence on Him.
 He wants us to realise our powerlessness to make certain things happen in our lives.
 And He wants to show us how much He really loves us.

 It’s a lesson I’ve had to learn over and over again in my life.